SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 NOTE 1 - The World Single Pole Magnetic AC/DC Circuit Breaker meets all American Boat and Yacht Council (ABYC) Standards, is UL 1077 Recognized, CSA Certified for Canada, TUV Certified and CE marked for Europe.

-LOAD RETURN WIRES - With the breaker hardware each device has its own battery return wire (usually #10 stranded black) connected to the common negative return buss bar (BB3) on the back panel.
+LOAD RETURN WIRES - With this breaker panel each device has its own battery return wire (usually #10 stranded black) connected to the common negative return buss bar (BB3) on the back panel.
 The battery return wire for BB3 is a black #4 weld cable connected to the primary negative buss bar (BB0) which is then connected to the battery negative post.
 Connecting them in this order eliminates circulating current in the wiring.
 If you don't achieve single point grounding, the laws of chemistry and physics will apply and you won't be happy with the electrical "noise" affecting your electronics!

 Large Gauge Battery Wires - In Panache's configuration the 12V power is sourced from the battery positive post to the primary buss bars (BB0) and is filtered with 2 ferrite beads to block RF noise from the outboard generator.
-Then the power is fed to the secondary buss bars (BB1, BB2), using #4 weld red cable through out.
+Then the power is fed to the secondary buss bars (BB1, BB2), using #4 weld red cable.
 Finally the power from the secondary buss bars is connected to each breaker via a #10 stranded red wire.
 Each breaker is connected to its load with #10 stranded red or smaller gauge wire.
-The very low power devices can operate on the smaller 16 gauge wire.
+The very low power devices operate on smaller 16 gauge wire.

 Connector Corrosion - A dry metal connection exposed to a humid environment will corrode and deteriorate in a year, or less.
 This is basic chemistry and physics, so learn to live with it.
 The prevention is to keep oxygen away by coating the connection with a drop of ATF or synthetic oil.
 Either oil has the advantage of creeping into an unseen crevice for complete protection and it doesn't wash off.
 It is easy to apply and if done sparingly, keeps things clean.
 Apply a drop once a year for continued protection.
 Alternatively spraying lithium grease or smearing a light coat of synthetic grease on each connection also works but is definitely messy.
 Switches and circuit breakers must be operated occasionally to function properly.
 The wiping action keeps the contacts clean.
 More below